Attaining near-ideal Dicke superradiance in expanded spatial domains: Theory of photon emission from multiple inverted emitters at early time

 where ${\boldsymbol \Gamma}_{\rm d}\equiv{\rm diag(\gamma_{11},\gamma_{22},\cdots,\gamma_{NN})}$ is the diagonal matrix of $\boldsymbol \Gamma$.
 Consequently, the superradiance criterion $\dot{\gamma}(0)>0$ can be used to determine the minimal requirement for superradiance, which can be derived as

 Here, it can be observed that superradiance in an all-inverted multi-emitter system can be determined without the need for dipole-dipole coupling [as shown in Eq.~(3)].
 Therefore, we can state that whether superradiance occurs is independent with the coherent coupling between emitters.
-However, it should be pointed out that this does not imply that coherent coupling has no effect on the emission dynamics process.
-Because the first derivatives of the expected values of the two operators shown in Eq.~(8) are decoupled only at the initial moment of emission, but are coupled with each other at all subsequent times, see Refs.~\cite{rob21pra,sur21pra}.
+However, it should be pointed out that this does not imply that coherent coupling has no impact on the emission dynamics.
+Because the first derivatives of the expected values of the two operators shown in Eq.~(8) are decoupled only at the initial moment of emission, but are coupled with each other at all subsequent times, as shown in Refs.~\cite{rob21pra,sur21pra}.

-Recent research \cite{masson20prl,masson20prr,masson22nc,lopez23prl} suggests that superradiance may be seen as the first emitting photon enhancing the rate of the second one.
-This interpretation is based on the jump operator profile.
+Recent research \cite{masson20prl,masson20prr,masson22nc,lopez23prl} suggests that superradiance may be interpreted as the first emitting photon enhancing the rate of the second one, and this interpretation is based on the quantum jump operator profile \cite{kim00oc,car03pra}.
 In order to ascertain if superradiance occurs, they defined an easily computed second-order correlation function $g^{(2)}(0)$ of identical emitters at the beginning of the emission.
-Without assuming anything about the emitters' environment, we find that $g^{(2)}(0)$ can be calculated as
+Without assuming any special situations about the emitters' environment, we find that $g^{(2)}(0)$ can be calculated as

 in which the meaning of $\boldsymbol \Gamma$ and $\boldsymbol \Gamma_{\rm d}$ are identical to those in Eq.~(10).
 The detailed procedure of jump operation method and the derivation of Eq.~(12) can be found in the Supplemental Material.
 Therefore, it is easy to find that the minimal superradiance condition of $g^{(2)}(0)>1$ is consistent with the condition indicated in Eq.~(11) we obtained.
-Since $g^{(2)}(0)$ has a value range of 0 to 2, as can be seen below, and because there is frequently a definite positive connection between it and the emission rate, we use it to determine the occurrence of the superradiance in this work.
+We employ $g^{(2)}(0)$ to identify the occurrence of the superradiance in the following study in this work because, as can be shown below, its value range is 0 to 2 [in contrast, ${\dot{\gamma}}(0)$ has a very large range of values and can go from negative to positive], and there is often an obvious positive connection between $g^{(2)}(0)$ and the emission rate.